-- 12. The annual accounts for the year ended 31 March 2018 are due to be considered by the Audit and Standards Committee on 14 September 2018 and approved by the Partnership on 28 September 2018.
-We intend to report, within our independent auditor's report: - an unqualified opinion on the annual accounts; - an unqualified audit opinion on other prescribed matters. - We are also satisfied that there were no matters which we are required to report by exception.
+- 12. The annual accounts for the year ended 31 March 2018 were approved by the Partnership on 28 September 2018.
+We report, within our independent auditor's report: - an unqualified opinion on the annual accounts; - an unqualified audit opinion on other prescribed matters. - 13.
+We are also satisfied that there were no matters which we are required to report by exception.